Gas safety when you rent your home

 Gas safety checks

-Your landlord should make sure safety checks are done once a year.
+Your landlord must arrange gas safety checks once a year.

-Making sure gas appliances are safe prevents fires, explosions and carbon monoxide poisoning.
+Keeping gas appliances safe prevents fires, explosions and carbon monoxide poisoning.

 When a check is done, your landlord gets a gas safety record.
 When you move in, they must give you a copy of the existing record.

-If safety checks are done while you are living there, you must get a copy of the record within 28 days.
+If safety checks are done while you're living there, your landlord must give you a copy of the record within 28 days.

 Only a Gas Safe Registered installer can do gas safety checks, maintenance and repairs.

-It’s dangerous for anyone else to do this, and could be illegal.
+It’s dangerous for anyone else to do this, and it could be illegal.